Publications

 We developed a novel approximate Bayesian computation (ABC) framework, ABCDP, which produces differentially private (DP) and approximate posterior samples.
 Our framework takes advantage of the sparse vector technique (SVT), widely studied in the differential privacy literature.
 SVT incurs the privacy cost only when a condition (whether a quantity of interest is above/below a threshold) is met.
 If the condition is sparsely met during the repeated queries, SVT can drastically reduce the cumulative privacy loss, unlike the usual case where every query incurs the privacy loss.
 In ABC, the quantity of interest is the distance between observed and simulated data, and only when the distance is below a threshold can we take the corresponding prior sample as a posterior sample.
 Hence, applying SVT to ABC is an organic way to transform an ABC algorithm to a privacy-preserving variant with minimal modification, but yields the posterior samples with a high privacy level.
 We theoretically analyzed the interplay between the noise added for privacy and the accuracy of the posterior samples.
 We apply ABCDP to several data simulators and show the efficacy of the proposed framework.

-20. Disentangling Sampling and Labeling Bias for Learning in Large-Output Spaces Ankit Rawat, Aditya Menon, Wittawat Jitkrittum, Sadeep Jayasumana, Felix Yu, Sashank Reddi, Sanjiv Kumar ICML 2021
+Ankit Singh Rawat, Aditya Krishna Menon, Wittawat Jitkrittum, Sadeep Jayasumana, Felix X. Yu, Sashank Reddi, Sanjiv Kumar

 Negative sampling schemes enable efficient training given a large number of classes, by offering a means to approximate a computationally expensive loss function that takes all labels into account.
 In this paper, we present a new connection between these schemes and loss modification techniques for countering label imbalance.
 We show that different negative sampling schemes implicitly trade-off performance on dominant versus rare labels.
 Further, we provide a unified means to explicitly tackle both sampling bias, arising from working with a subset of all labels, and labeling bias, which is inherent to the data due to label imbalance.
 We empirically verify our findings on long-tail classification and retrieval benchmarks.